ibm-cloud-docs/vmwaresolutions/services/managing_vrops.md

 * NSX Logical Router is violating NSX Hardening guide (targeting workload-nsx-dlr)
 * NSX Routing Edge Service is violating the NSX Hardening guide (targeting customer-nsx-edge)
 * NSX Manager is violating NSX Hardening guide
-* No backup of the environment has been recorded
+* No backup of the environment is recorded

 ## Related links
 {: #managing_vrops-related}